 - □ Application equipment is calibrated more than once per season or uses technology that continuously calibrates. - □ Technology is employed to keep particle size above 150 microns, depending on the type of equipment and pesticide used. - □ Pesticide application equipment is selected and maintained for site-specific conditions.

+Pesticide Recordkeeping

-Pesticide Recordkeeping (aquatic - where chemicals are needed for control of Spartina)
+Note: Aquatic - where chemicals are needed for control of Spartina and/or burrowing shrimp (Neotrypaea californiensis and Upogebia pugettensis).